JetBrains/teamcity-documentation/topics/teamcity-configuration-and-maintenance.md

 For a personal TeamCity installation, which is accessible via localhost only, a URL like `http://127.0.0.1[:port]/` would be sufficient.

 For a TeamCity server used by an organization, a new DNS name, or a [`CNAME`](https://en.wikipedia.org/wiki/CNAME_record), should be registered either for the machine where the server is installed or for a reverse proxy server if TeamCity is accessible through the proxy.
 The URL with this new hostname should be specified in the artifacts' URL.
+No extra configuration on the proxy side is required.

 Note: as this is a special URL which exists for serving artifacts only, users will not be able to sign in to the TeamCity interface via it.